lukejpreston/xunit-viewer/README.md

 * console
 * output (saved to output/sample.html)

-These are using either webpack (react-scripts) or pm2 in order to restart on file changes so you do not need to restart when changing files
+These are using either webpack (react-scripts) or pm2 to restart on file changes so you do not need to restart when changing files

 ## Help Wanted